shilpamadini/image-classifier-scones-unlimited/README.md

-# Udacity-Developing-Your-First-ML-Workflow
+# Image-Classifier-Scones-Unlimited
-This is the Github repo for Udacity Developing your first ML workflow course.
-This repo contains the code for demos, exercises and the final project,
+This is the Github repo for Image Classier ML workflow for scones unlimited .

 ## Folder Structure
-This repo contains a folder for each lesson and one project folder.
+This repo contains a folder for  project .

-## Lessons Folder
-Each lesson folder contains files for exercises and demos.
-The exercise code should contain instructions necessary for the exercises along with the solution.
-The demo code contains the files the instructor uses in the lesson demos.

 ## Project Folder
 The project folder contains all files and instructions necessary for the project.